xsdk-project/MathPackagesTraining2024/pages/session_synopses.md

 [Slides](../files/ATPESC-2024-Track-5-Talk-1-Yang-IntroToNumericalSoftware.pdf)

-In the first hour of our day with you we will give a brief introduction to our agenda and logistics and an overview of the various numerical packages you will learn about.
-We will also discuss important components of computational science and engineering, exascale computing and the need for scientific software ecosystems.
+In the first hour of our day with you we will give a brief introduction to our agenda, logistics and a very brief overview of the various numerical packages you will learn about.
+We will also discuss important components of computational science and engineering and exascale computing.
+We will give an overview of the FASTMath Institute and the Exascale Computing Project and its achievements.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>